Miandrivazo

 - Ecolodge (standard)

-- Hôtel Baobab (luxe)
+HOTEL- Hôtel Baobab (luxe)

 - Lakana Volamena (standard)

-Hôtel coco beach (luxe)
+HOTEL- Hôtel coco beach (luxe)

-Laguna Blue Resort (standard)
+- Laguna Blue Resort (standard)

 Ankarafantsika is 450 km from Antananarivo and 114 km from Mahajanga.
 The National Road N°4 crosses the Park.
 Located in the Boina region, it straddles Marovoay and Ambato-Boeni.
 To the east of the park flows the Mahajamba river and the west, the Betsiboka.
 Ankarafantsika is spread over 135,000 ha.

 Ankarafantsika is a haven of birds and lemurs, a particularity that makes conservation a real leitmotif for this national park.
 8 species of lemurs have been observed in Ankarafantsika: a diurnal species, 2 mixed species, 5 typically nocturnal species including the famous Microcebus, the smallest primates in the world.
 129 species of birds nest in the forest of Ankarafantsika.
 75 of them are endemic.
-Finally, Ankarafansika is also home to local endemic reptiles: chameleons, iguanas, snakes and freshwater turtles.
+Finally, Ankarafantsika is also home to local endemic reptiles: chameleons, iguanas, snakes, and freshwater turtles.

 The flora of Ankarafantsika is very diverse.
 There are 823 species there.
 82% are endemic herbaceous plants and 92% for woody plants.

-- Hôtel de France (luxe)
+HOTEL- Hôtel de France (luxe)

 - Hôtel Plage (luxe)